Skip to main content

 Also known as: air shot, swing and a miss

-A whiff is a complete miss of the ball during an attempted swing, most common among beginners and typically caused by lifting the head or upper body, tension, or misjudging the ball's position relative to the swing arc.
+A whiff is a complete miss of the ball during an attempted swing.
+This is most common among beginners and typically caused by lifting the head or upper body.
+Other causes include tension, or misjudging the ball's position relative to the swing arc.

-A beginner, nervous with other players watching, lifts their head early trying to see the shot and swings completely over the top of the ball — an air shot that still counts as a stroke.
+A beginner, nervous with other players watching, lifts their head early trying to see the shot and swings completely over the top of the ball.
+This means an air shot that still counts as a stroke.

 Why it matters

-A whiff is almost always a momentary posture or tension lapse rather than a sign of a deep technical problem, and recognizing that helps a golfer reset calmly rather than spiraling into more tension on the next attempt.
-SwingVantage observing posture and head movement through impact on video can confirm whether a whiff traces back to a specific, correctable habit (lifting up early) worth addressing in practice.
+A whiff is almost always a momentary posture or tension lapse rather than a sign of a deep technical problem.
+Recognizing that helps a golfer reset calmly rather than spiraling into more tension on the next attempt.
+SwingVantage observing posture and head movement through impact on video can confirm whether a whiff traces back to a specific.
+It is a correctable habit (lifting up early) worth addressing in practice.

 How it shows up on video